Wind speed: Non-tornadic

 The fastest wind speed not related to tornadoes ever recorded was during the passage of Tropical Cyclone Olivia on 10 April 1996: an automatic weather station on Barrow Island, Australia, registered a maximum wind gust of 113.3 m/s The wind gust was evaluated by the WMO Evaluation Panel, who found that the anemometer was mechanically sound and that the gust was within statistical probability and ratified the measurement in 2010.
 The anemometer was mounted 10 m above ground level (and thus 64 m above sea level).
 During the cyclone, several extreme gusts of greater than 83 m/s were recorded, with a maximum 5-minute mean speed of 49 m/s; the extreme gust factor was on the order of 2.27–2.75 times the mean wind speed.
 The pattern and scales of the gusts suggest that a mesovortex was embedded in the already-strong eyewall of the cyclone.

+The second and third-highest non-tornadic wind gusts measured regardless of height off the surface of the Earth were from Hurricane Melissa in 2025 and Typhoon Megi in 2010, having maximum measured wind gust speeds of 252 mph and 248 mph, respectively.

 Currently, the second-highest surface wind speed ever officially recorded is 103.266 m/s at the Mount Washington (New Hampshire) Observatory 6288 ft above sea level in the US on 12 April 1934, using a hot-wire anemometer.
 The anemometer, specifically designed for use on Mount Washington, was later tested by the US National Weather Bureau and confirmed to be accurate.